TheCahyag/MinecraftAnimation/README.md

     * An item can be used for switching between frames.
 So while in edit mode you can use a stick (or something) to go forward a frame (left click) or go back a frame (right click)
     * Would we set a tool for saving changes? ~~So they would switch between a tool for changing frames and a tool for saving?~~ Or when they switch between frames it would save automatically
 * For the time inbetween frames, they shouldn't be able to give a number > 1.
 Should there be a ceiling?
+* Define characters that are illegal to have in a frame/animation name
+* After an animation is created should it automatically call /animate <name> info or /animate list to show the newly created animation

 ## Animations to show off
 * Door opening